Koala threat management and habitat restoration South East Queensland

 Co-design targeted threat reduction programs across priority areas.
 Support project delivery to contribute towards the achievement of the key target: "Commence rehabilitation to restore 10,000 hectares of koala habitat."

-Achieve a target of at least a 25% reduction in disease, injury, and mortality.
+Contributing to a reduction in disease, injury, and mortality.
 Measure both the effectiveness of koala habitat

 restoration initiatives and the response of koala populations to habitat restoration.